Enalean/tuleap-documentation-en/languages/en/user-guide/trackers/usage/artifact-update.rst

 The hierarchy is now only an helper.
 It means that the artifact link type ``_is_child`` is no more added automatically based on hierarchy but it's still used in:

-* Agiledashboard to have quick access to create new items and new parents
+* Backlog to have quick access to create new items and new parents
-* Agiledashboard for scrum plannings definition
+* Backlog for scrum plannings definition
 * Tracker triggers that only deals with children based on the hierarchy